Nili Brosh

-Nili Brosh (נילי ברוש) is an Israeli-American guitarist.
-She has performed and/or recorded with Danny Elfman, Cirque du Soleil, Dethklok, Steve Vai, Tony MacAlpine, Paul Gilbert, Andy Timmons, Guthrie Govan/The Aristocrats, Stu Hamm, DragonForce, Jennifer Batten, Gretchen Menn, Alphonso Johnson, Jeff Loomis, Bryan Beller, and The Iron Maidens.
+Nili Brosh is an Israeli guitarist known for having performed and/or recorded with Danny Elfman, Cirque du Soleil, Steve Vai,Andy Timmons, Guthrie Govan, DragonForce, and The Iron Maidens.

 Early life

-Nili Brosh was born in Rishon LeZion, Israel, the fourth child and only daughter of first-generation Israeli parents.
-Inspired by her brother, Ethan Brosh, Nili started taking classical guitar lessons at the age of 7, later discovering the band Extreme and moving onto electric guitar at the age of 12.
+Brosh was born in Rishon LeZion, Israel, the fourth child and only daughter of first-generation Israeli parents.
+Inspired by her brother, Ethan Brosh, Brosh started taking classical guitar lessons at the age of 7, later discovering the band Extreme and moving onto electric guitar at the age of 12.
 That same year, Brosh's family moved to Boston, MA, where she eventually went to Berklee College of Music.

 Career

 Brosh graduated from Berklee College of Music in 2009, and immediately began teaching in the college's summer guitar programs.
-She released her debut album, Through The Looking Glass, featuring a guest solo by Andy Timmons, the following year.
+The following year she released her debut album, Through The Looking Glass, featuring a guest solo by Andy Timmons.
 Also in 2010, she started performing with The Iron Maidens, as well as making guest appearances with Stu Hamm, Andy Timmons, and The Aristocrats.